ikolajm/tellem-server/README.md

-# To view the frontedn code
+# To view the frontend code
 Follow this link: https://github.com/ikolajm/tellem-client